Client feedback is one of your most important weapons to design a bullet-proof business strategy that scales.

 In terms of actionable items, let’s look into certain areas where we can act better, collect more information, be more vigilant, and adapt our strategy accordingly.

-Regardless of who is going to draft these, make sure that you are not just writing down actionable items, but also, you are writing down specific clues that may be positive or negative, or specific problems your customers have.
+Regardless of who is going to draft these, make sure that you are not just writing down action items, but also, you are writing down strategic indicators that may be positive or negative, or operational challenges your customers have.

-Treat every conversation as a consulting meeting.
+Treat every conversation as a strategic consultation.
 Consider the following questions:

-- What are the pain points that your client has?
+- What are the business pain points that your client has?

 - What are the things they get extremely excited about?

-- What are the areas that they are going to generate additional revenue for?
+- What are the areas that they are going to drive additional revenue for?

-- What are the ROI-driven aspects of the job?
+- What are the ROI-focused opportunities of the job?

 - What are certain areas that could be automated or improved?

-- What do your clients see as tedious?
+- What do your clients see as operationally inefficient?

 Draft your answers to these questions in detail.

-Monitor clues for more context, analyze them and work accordingly.
+Monitor operational signals for more context, analyze them and work accordingly.

-Whenever I have a sales meeting, I normally end up with at least a full page of notes—oftentimes, longer—with different key points that I’ve written out of the conversation.
-This is during the pre-sales process wherein I’m actually pitching to and consulting on the fly.
+Whenever I have a sales consultation, I normally end up with at least a full page of notes-oftentimes, longer-with different key business insights that I’ve written out of the conversation.
+This is during the pre-sales process wherein I’m actually consulting prospects and consulting on the fly.

-The reason I’m doing that is to get extremely important feedback on what leads look for.
+The reason I’m doing that is to get extremely valuable market feedback on what prospects prioritize.
 These are some things to note:

 - What are their main pain points?